 Recommended Hotel: Hampton Inn Atlanta Cumberland Mall/NW

-for Halloween Time, which runs on select dates from Sept.
-20 to Oct.
-31, 2017.
-Your kids' eyes will light up at the sight of jack-o-lanterns on Main Street U.S.A, trick-or-treat at Mickey's Halloween Park and enjoy arts and crafts at the Halloween Carnival at Big Thunder Ranch.
-Additional passes are required for this kids Halloween event.
+Visit Disneyland for Halloween Time, which runs on select dates in September and October.
+Your kids’ eyes will light up at the sight of jack-o-lanterns on Main Street U.S.A.
+The kids can trick-or-treat at Mickey’s Halloween Park and enjoy arts and crafts at the Halloween Carnival at Big Thunder Ranch.
+Separate passes are required for this Halloween event for kids.

 Recommended Hotel: Candy Cane Inn